desultir/booniebot/Readme.md

   -o, --onetime       Skip scheduling.
 Only post one time, now
 ```

+### Get started

+Create an api key on your hipchat instance, drop it into the api_key var in booniebot, and you're away.

 ### Scheduling

 Booniebot is self-scheduling, so there's no need to create a cron job.
 To start a background task from an ssh session, use the following command: